How to survive a Thai train trip

-Departure at 15,30, direction Lampang, the third biggest city in northern Thailand and our second stop after Chiang Mai.
+Our Thai train trip started at 3.30p.m., direction Lampang, the third biggest city in northern Thailand and our second stop after Chiang Mai.
 We documented our selfs on various blogs and site’s and we decided that a train would be a good way to continue our trip so we packed our backpacks and went to Chiang Mai train station, to buy a ticket to one of our craziest adventures.

 23 THB (0.60 euros) for a “two hours” trip to Lampang.

 Maybe we should have notice that with such a cheap price the train would not be so great, but thinking: “oh we’re in Thailand every thing is cheap”, so we didn’t panic, but maybe it was better to.

 Train carriage number 11, seats 52-53, wide open windows and a few old fans, that’s all we had to try and keep us cool, and trust me we never cooled down.

 It’s good to know that in may, Thailand is very hot, during the first hours of the afternoon temperatures can reach almost 40° celsius.

 We left the station on time.
 There were screaming babies, loud group of Thai’s from the countryside and unbearable heat, the train slowly going towards our first stop, Lamphun.
 I remember really well the name of this station because it wasn’t a classic train stop, we stopped there for 1 hour and 45 minutes.
 On the train there where food vendors with a rough, pink, old and dirty uniform, holding in their hands big trays full of any kind of food meats, rice, fried chicken, eggs and various snacks, very appreciated by our travel companions.